 How to Lose Weight Over 40 Without Restrictive Diets or Burnout

 If you've hit your 40s and feel like your body isn’t cooperating the way it used to, you're definitely not alone—and it’s not about a lack of willpower.
-As a dietitian who works with women in this life stage, I regularly see women struggling with new challenges like hormonal changes, slower metabolism, and higher stress levels.
+As an MS, RDN, and IFNCP-certified dietitian who works with women in this life stage, I regularly see women struggling with new challenges like hormonal changes, slower metabolism, and higher stress levels.
 But don’t worry—smart strategies can still make weight loss totally doable.

 Today, I’m breaking down why traditional dieting methods tend to fail women over 40 and sharing realistic, research-backed solutions that align with my PEACE Method—a simple, five-part framework designed to help you stop dieting and start feeling like yourself again.